block-commons/cryptocommons/content/FOSS-for-CPR/development-funding/associated-services.md

 More recently still (Aug 2019), Blockstream [revealed](https://blockstream.com/2019/08/08/en-mining-launch/) that it had been growing its own PoW mining operation since the issue with PoW miners over SegWit in 2017 (see [here](/governance/bitcoin)).
 This is quite an interesting development, as it entails a major entity in the developer constituency also becoming a significant player in the mining constituency.

-It is this spillover and the degree to which the software is enmeshed in a resource with other important attributes that makes CBPP a useful lens to apply.
+It is this spill-over and the degree to which the software is enmeshed in a resource with other important attributes that makes CBPP a useful lens to apply.
 I will argue below that the path to realizing this technology's potential lies in bringing more of the aspects that give the resource its strength and value "onto the commons".